Sensor and ISPTechnology Deep Dive

 Growth of microprocessors with built-in ISP

-Product developers wanting to choose the ISP based on tuning requirements
+Product developers want to choose the ISP based on tuning requirements

 The second significant reason for manufacturers to come up with raw Bayer filter sensors is that many product developers and design engineers want to pick the ISP on their own based on the tuning they would require.
 It is also dependent on the features and the interfacing supported by the ISP.